 - Ask your faculty advisor for names of Mizzou faculty members who are doing scholarly work in your area of interest.

-- Ask other students in your department about the research project they work on and their mentors.
+- Ask other students in your department about the research project and their mentors.

 - Ask your class instructors and teaching assistants for suggestions and recommendations.
 Also, most Mizzou departments have brochures, annual reports and websites that list faculty research interests.

 - Browse Mizzou department, unit and division websites and research center websites.
 (For instance, explore the “Find Centers, Institutes & Labs” on the School of Medicine website)

 - Search the Mizzou Scholars database.
 Enter a Research Topic in the search box (top right) and review the list of faculty and their research publications relating to that topic.